siwaht/ElevenX/WARP.md

 1. Pages are grouped under `(dashboard)` - this is a Next.js route group and doesn't appear in URLs
 2. Add new routes by creating folders/files under `src/app/(dashboard)/`
 3. UI components can be generated or imported from `src/components/ui/` - these are Shadcn components and should follow the existing pattern
-4. For API calls, add methods to the `Pica` object in `src/lib/pica.ts` with appropriate action IDs
+4. For new Pica endpoints, add a server method in `src/lib/pica.server.ts`, expose it via a route handler under `src/app/api/pica/**`, then call it from `src/lib/pica.ts`
 5. The sidebar automatically reflects all main routes defined in `src/components/layout/sidebar.tsx`